microsoft/vscode-black-formatter/README.md

 -   This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the `python` language (i.e., python >= 3.7).
 -   The bundled `black` is only used if there is no installed version of `black` found in the selected `python` environment.
 -   Minimum supported version of `black` is `22.3.0`.
+-   This extension is experimental.
+The plan is that it will eventually replace the `black` formatting functionality of [the Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 ## Usage